FelipeAdeT/PythonforHumanities/.ipynb_checkpoints/README-checkpoint.md

 ## Recommended Course Itinerary

-This resource is comprised as a set of modules that can be chosen depending on the needs of a particular student or group.
+This resource is comprised as a set of modules that can be selected depending on the needs of a particular student or group.
 Nevertheless, below is a recommended course itinerary for those who want to use all the lessons.

-**Note:** The titles below link to static versions of each lesson.
+**Note:** The titles below link to static versions of each lesson on GitHub.
 To enter the interactive site for the lessons, click on the 'Launch Binder' button at the top of this page.

 ### Section 1: Building Blocks of Python